 SOIL TYPE: Weathered sands

-The fruit was hand-picked, 100% de-stemmed and mechanically berry-sorted, with only 50% of that crushed.
-5 day cold soak at approximately 10 degrees.
-The wild fermentation is encouraged as the tank is warmed to approximately 20 degrees.
-We only plunge during the fermentation.
-No pressings are used.
-We drain off the wine to barrel and keep it on yeast lees for the entire 10 months of maturation, using only our best 1 and 2 year-old French oak.
-Individual barrels are chosen that display the pedigree of the deep sand, with intense fragrance juxtaposed with intense fruit expression and gritty long tannin structure.
+The fruit was hand-picked and mechanically berry-sorted, with only 50% of that crushed.
+5-day cold soak at approximately 10 degrees.
+Open fermenters used, wild yeast ferment.
+Plunging only took place during fermentation.
+No pressings used.
+The wine was kept on yeast lees in 100% older French oak for the 11 months of maturation.
+Each year we select individual barrels that showcase the pedigree of the deep sand, with intense fragrance juxtaposed with intense fruit expression and gritty long tannin structure.
 Not Fined.
-Bottled February 2015.
-Certified Biodynamic.
+Certified organic/biodynamic.

 97 points Halliday Wine Companion: "Fruit off Block 31 from the highest section - 210m and the deepest sand for the '46 planted bush vines.
 50% whole berries, wild yeast and on lees in used French oak for 1 year.
 No need for winemaking accoutrements - a pure expression of that discrete spot.
 Perfectly modulated, the tannins enmeshed with the fruit from whence they came, excellent fruit yet the most savoury and earthy toned and deepest of the three Grenaches.
 Drink by 2034."
 (Haliiday Wine Companion 2018)